Fetal Alcohol Spectrum Disorder Program

 What happens in this program?

-Caregivers will learn about skills management and practice practical parent-child interactions.
+2. FASD group: This educational group builds on caregivers’ strengths to better meet their child’s needs.
+Caregivers learn strategies and practice everyday parent-child interactions.
 Children will have the opportunity to work on social skills through structured activities.
-The program takes place once per week for eight weeks.
+The group takes place once per week for eight weeks.

 Who is this program for?

-The program is for caregivers of children ages three to 12 who are suspected to have or have a diagnosis of prenatal alcohol or drug exposure, or fetal alcohol spectrum disorder.
+The program is for children ages three to 12 and their families.
+These children have a suspected or confirmed diagnosis of prenatal alcohol or drug exposure, or fetal alcohol spectrum disorder.

 How do I access this program?